josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/📚_Narrative_Management/🧠_how_reasonable_people_reach_the_wrong_conclusion.md

 ---

-## ⚠️ Why getting this wrong has real consequences
+## ⚠️ Why Getting This Wrong Has Real Consequences
 When assumptions harden too quickly:
 - movements are blamed for actions they did not plan,
 - institutions respond to the wrong threat,